Parse dataset path into group and dataset components

 h5closeAll()

-# Q and R are stored separately, combine them
+# Q and R are stored separately; combine into single triangular matrix

 YR[lower.tri(YR, diag = FALSE)] <- 0